Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/k8s-pvc.md

 ## Check if the persistent volume claim is connected to the persistent volume

+In order to check if our persistent volume claim was successful, we can list all persistent volume claims and their according persistent volumes using the next command.

 `kubectl get pvc`{{execute}}

 ## Deploying PostgreSQL using helm